The full version can be found here.

 When can applications be submitted?

-The application must be received in full no later than three weeks before the start of the event.
-This only applies to events taking place in or after July 2021.
-For events taking place in May 2021 or June 2021, the documents can also be submitted at shorter notice.
+The application must be received at any time until 3 December 2024 in full but no later than three weeks before the start of the event, or until all of the funds have been allocated.
+This only applies to events taking place after August 2022.
+For events taking place in July and August 2022, the documents can also be submitted at shorter notice.

 Am I obliged to inform the Vienna Convention Bureau of any changes relating to the event after receiving a provisional commitment?